 - To twist the knife further, during Perfectio's appearance, he reveals Cliana's Split Personality is due to Liana being an incomplete "Melior Esse" (Ruina General); in other words, Chris was the original personality, and Liana the constructed one.
 Not only has Liana essentially hijacked a body like the other Melior Esse, she feels extremely guilty for having destroyed Chris until she reappears.
 Even then, Liana begs to take her place with Ventus to seal Perfectio, but Chris doesn't relent and allows her to stay in her body.
 All Liana can do at that point is break into tears.
 Sheesh, it definitely sucks to be Cliana.

-- Surprisingly, even there's a Tear Jerker in a meta-sense.
-After Pride of Justice kind of tanked, Winkysoft decided to pull off the finale of the Masou Kishin saga, titled...
-Coffin of the End.
-Cut to a year later, and...
-Winkysoft declared bankruptcy, making it a literal 'final nail' and the company's swan song.
-The sub-series might not be as beloved, but... damn (made worse in that Coffin of the End was actually considered an improvement over the last title, but turns out, not as much).
-The only silver lining is that, according to Hikaru Midorikawa, they can finally wrap the story up in their end with the game, thus even if they pull the plug, they're pulling out without regrets.
+- Meta-example: Super Robot Wars OG Saga: Masou Kishin III - Pride of Justice tanked horribly in the market, developer Winkysoft decided to pull off the Grand Finale of the Masou Kishin saga with Super Robot Wars OG Saga: Masou Kishin F - Coffin of the End.
+Cut to a year later and Winkysoft declared bankruptcy, making the latter a literal "final nail" and the company's swan song.
+The sub-series might not be as beloved as other continuities in the franchise, especially when Coffin of the End was a slight improvement over Pride of Justice (except the story and other elements), but the silver lining is that, according to Hikaru Midorikawa (who voices the series' protagonist), Winkysoft finally wrapped up the decades-long plot at the end; even if they or the higher-ups decided to pull the plug, they're pulling out without regrets.

 Tear Jerker / Super Robot Wars